NOAA-MDL/CAMPS/docs/source/mos_metadata/index.rst

 #.
 OM_procedure is used by the data producer to tell the data consumer
     what happened to the data at a conceptual level.
     OM_procedure should not be used to convey a list of routines that were called.
-    If needed, those details can be captured in the codes registry.
+    If needed, those details can be captured in the various entries in the codes registry.